KaeroDot/myrails-braking-energy/readme.md

 - Braking groups shows out a consecutive series of pulses.
 So for every next pulse chopping happened.
 But some braking groups shows missing braking pulses at the end of the group.
 I have no idea if one chopping or two choppping happened during missing pulse.
+- I have no idea which noise can be expected and how it can affect pulse detection.

 ## Assumptions
 - Break pulses appears both in Ia and Ib at +- same place.